Where do your rides start?

 Of course—but choose your first ride carefully, according to your ability.
-We support and encourage beginners, and everyone has to start somewhere, but it would be best not to choose a 50 mile ride for your first outing.
-If you are unsure, simply contact either the ride leader or the Ride Leader Coordinator to discuss the ride and your experience.
+We support and encourage beginners, and everyone has to start somewhere, but it would be best not to choose a 50-mile ride for your first outing.
+If unsure, simply contact the ride leader or the Ride Leader Coordinator to discuss the ride and your experience.

 Our rides are grouped into categories along with a general guideline.
 We do not promote racing or extreme cycling events.
 Please pay attention to the ride leader’s comments when rides are advertised.
 If in doubt, contact either the ride leader for that particular ride or the Ride Leader Coordinator to discuss the ride.
 We want you to participate in rides that are best suited for you.
 The ride leader can arrange for a ride partner to shadow you if you are uncertain about your abilities.
 Please ask!

 How do I get one of those fantastic club jerseys?

 They are nice, aren’t they?
 Our jerseys are custom-made to order.
 We typically introduce a new design every year.
 Be on the lookout for an email announcing the opportunity to get your very own!

 Do you have meetings?

 Our club has regularly scheduled Board of Director meetings on a monthly basis.
 All members are allowed to attend and participate.
 Each member is eligible to be a board member.